pegros/PEG_LIST/help/sfpegCardCmp.md

 ![Record Card Configuration](/media/sfpegCardConfiguration.png)

+_Notes_ :
-_Note_ : For some specific cases (e.g. Contact modifications in Custom Community), it is possible to opt for a without sharing DML update instead of standard LDS update via the `Use DML?` checkbox.
+* For some specific cases (e.g. Contact modifications in Custom Community), it is possible to opt for a without sharing DML update instead of standard LDS update via the `Use DML?` checkbox.
+* When in console mode , it is possible to set the `Confirm Pending Changes?`checkbox to ask the user to confirm pending changes if the component is still in edit mode when closing the tab.
+This feature does not work properly in standard mode yet and should not be activated in such applications.

 ### Metadata Configuration